 - a.
-Per the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended, (42 U.S.C. §§ 5121-5207), EMPG Program funds may be used for all-hazards emergency management operations, staffing, and other day-to-day activities in support of emergency management, including staffing CERT and Citizen Corps positions at the state and local levels in order to promote whole community engagement in all phases of emergency management.
-Proposed staffing activities should be linked to accomplishing the activities outlined in the Emergency Management Program Grant (EMPG) Program Work Plan. - b.
-Personnel costs, including salary, overtime, compensatory time off, and associated fringe benefits, are allowable costs with EMPG Program funds.
+Funds may be used for all-hazards emergency management operations, staffing, and other day-to-day activities in support of emergency management, including staffing CERT and Citizen Corps positions at the state and local levels in order to promote whole community engagement in all phases of emergency management. - b.
+Personnel costs, including salary, overtime, compensatory time off, and associated fringe benefits, are allowable costs.
 These costs must comply with 2 C.F.R.
-Part 200, Subpart E - Cost Principles.
+Part 200, Subpart E Cost Principles.